 Five architectures are defined to address typical service provider and end-customer requirements for the MiCloud Business Solution.
 The following graphic plots the architectures relative to a range of end-customer sizes and end-customer UC requirements.
-The figure shows the potential best fit of each architecture, not the actual limits to customer size or UC features.
+The potential best fit of each architecture is also shown but not the actual limits to customer size or UC features.